 If all goes well over the phone, the hiring team might be excited about meeting you in person.

-In the event that you are applying for a remote software developer position, a physical onsite interview might not be necessary.
+In the event that you are applying for a remote web developer position, a physical onsite interview might not be necessary.

 However, if it is recruitment for an in-house developer then a physical interview would be mandatory.

 This is where your dressing style would come into play.

 The way you dress will speak much about you, to the prejudice of many.